-As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which annual audited financial statements are filed with the Commission.
-The District's financial statements for the fiscal year ended September 30, 2017 have been audited by BKD, LLP.
-See "APPENDIX A" for a copy of the District's September 30, 2017 audited financial statements.
+The financial statements of the District as of September 30, 2018, and for the year then ended, included in this Official Statement have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
+See "APPENDIX A" for a copy of the District's September 30, 2018 audited financial statements.